 What are the possible reasons for adolescent pregnancy?

-• Contraceptives are expensive and teenagers cannot afford to purchase them since not all of them take part in part-time jobs.
+- Contraceptives are expensive and teenagers cannot afford to purchase them since not all of them have part-time jobs.
 Even if they do so they prioritise their needs differently.

 1. Peripartum depression – Formerly known as postpartum depression, peripartum depression is often a result of the hormonal, psychological, physiological, and emotional changes a mother goes through during her pregnancy period.
 It is associated with strong feelings of sadness, anxiety, and tiredness which last for a long time after childbirth.
 These feelings can hinder the mother’s ability to take care of her baby.
 Peripartum depression affects 1 in 7 women (15%).